-1 Identified Need Heart Disease Prevention and Management Hospital Initiative Offer Healthy Heart and Risky Business Seminars Primary Objective of the Initiative/Metrics that will be used to evaluate the results Hold events both on the hospital campus and in the community to discuss ways to reduce risk factors for heart disease.
+Identified Need Heart Disease Prevention and Management Heart disease is the leading cause of death in Baltimore City (Healthy Baltimore 2015).
+The age-adjusted death rate due to heart disease is 262.9 deaths per 100,000, placing it in the red zone, for severity and prevalence (MD DHMH, 2011).
+Life expectancy at birth of a Cherry Hill resident is 65.0, as compared to 70.9 in Baltimore City as a whole and 78.1 in the United States (Cherry Hill Health Profile, 2008).
+Heart disease accounts for 23% of all deaths in Cherry Hill (Cherry Hill Health Profile, 2008).
+The majority (59.5%; n=37) of community input survey respondents, who live and/or work in the CBSA, classified the incidence of heart disease as very severe.
+Hospital Initiative Healthy Heart and Risky Business Seminars Primary Objective of the Initiative/Metrics that will be used to evaluate the results Hold events both on the hospital campus and in the community to discuss ways to reduce risk factors for heart disease.
 Offer free cholesterol screenings to the community.
-Increase the number of seminars held in the community by 25 percent using FY12 as a baseline.
-Improved awareness and knowledge of behaviors that support heart health-FY13 is the baseline.
-Increase to 50 percent and maintain number of seminars in the community using FY12 as a baseline.
-Single or Multi-Year InitiativeTime Period Multi-Year initiative period Key Partners and/or Hospitals in initiative development and/or implementation How were the outcomes evaluated?
-Number of seminars held Outcome (Include process and impact measures) FY12: held six seminars, one of which was in the community.
-FY13: held six seminars, three of which were held in the CBSA and one in a neighboring community-more than a 25 percent increase in number of seminars held.
-Continuation of Initiative Yes, this program will continue.
-Cost of initiative for current FY? \$1,369
+Increase the number of seminars held in the community by 25% using FY12 as a baseline.
+Improved awareness and knowledge of behaviors that support heart health using FY13 as the baseline.
+Increase to 50% and maintain number of seminars in the community using FY12 as a baseline.
+Single or Multi-Year InitiativeTime Period Multi-Year initiative period (July 1, 2012 to June 30, 2015) Key Partners and/or Hospitals in initiative development and/or implementation Cardio educator Cherry Hill Senior Center Brooklyn Park Senior Center How were the outcomes evaluated?
+Outcomes were evaluated by the number of seminars held; number of participants in attendance and knowledge learned.
+Outcome (Include process and impact measures) MedStar Harbor Hospital held 6 community seminars.
+We reached 84 community members and 16 (23%) reported gaining new knowledge.
+Cholesterol screening attendees were not factored into this percentage.
+Continuation of Initiative We are re-evaluating the most efficient and effective way to continue program implementation.
+A.Total Cost of Initiative \$878 B.What amount is Restricted Grants/Direct offsetting revenue

 Identified Need

 Hospital Initiative

 Primary Objective of the Initiative/Metrics that will be used to evaluate the results

 Single or Multi-Year InitiativeTime Period

 Key Partners and/or Hospitals in initiative development and/or implementation

 How were the outcomes evaluated?

 Outcome (Include process and impact measures)

 Continuation of Initiative

-Cost of initiative for current FY?
+A.Total Cost of Initiative

+B.What amount is Restricted Grants/Direct offsetting revenue